sethyvenatem/blockchain_story/README.md

 - The user submits unsigned chapter data.
 The script tries to find a genesis block in the working directory by first looking for a validated story (story title pulled from the submitted data and filename pattern \[StoryTitle\]\_\[largest\_block\_number\]\_\[mining\_date\_of\_latest\_block\].json).
 If this does not work, it looks for a file called genesis_block.json.
 If a genesis block is available, then the script checks that the submitted chapter has the right 'story\_title', 'character\_limits' and 'number\_of\_chapters'.
 No checks are performed if there is no genesis block available.
 - The user submits a signed chapter data.
 The scripts tries to find a genesis block as above and performs the same checks.
 Furthermore, it checks that the chapter data is signed correctly.
 Without a genesis block, only the digital signature is checked.
 - The user submits a single complete block.
 All the above checks are performed as above (except if the submitted block is number '0', genesis block).
 Moreover, the hash value is recalculated and compared to the provided one.
 - The user submits multiple linked blocks.
 The script checks that these are a list of consecutive blocks starting with block '0'.
 Then all the above checks are performed independently on each block (with the genesis block being block '0').
 Furthermore, the script checks that all the blocks are linked correctly.
-In particular, it checks the chapter numbering, the story\_age\_seconds field, the hash value of the ETH block, the hash value of the previous block, the mining date, the correct application of the difficulty setting and the difficulty setting its self.
+In particular, it checks the chapter numbering, the story\_runtime\_seconds field, the hash value of the ETH block, the hash value of the previous block, the mining date, the correct application of the difficulty setting and the difficulty setting its self.

 In all cases, the submitted file must be placed in the working directory.
 Furthermore, unless the user submits a genesis block and if all the tests are passed, the script produces a \*.txt file with the entire submitted the story in a readable form.